Children and youth

 Coping strategies

-Incorporating the following strategies into you and your child’s day-to-day may help alleviate some of the challenges they have while dealing with a family member who is experiencing PTSD.
+Incorporating the following strategies into your and your child’s day-to-day may help alleviate some of the challenges they have while dealing with a Family member who is experiencing a PTSI.

 - Adopt special words or cues for children and youth to talk about their mental health.
 For example, having a bad day can be expressed as “I’m red today” or “I’m having a dragon day.”

-- Find ways for children and youth to maintain a connection with their family member experiencing PTSD.
-While going to a sporting event may be too challenging right now, you can have a “popcorn and movie night” at home or play a boardgame together.
+- Find ways for children and youth to maintain a connection with their Family member experiencing a PTSI.
+While going to a sporting event may be too challenging right now, you can have a “popcorn and movie night” at home or play a board game together.

-- Plan activities just for your child.
-This gives them something to look forward to without the worry of how their family member will react.
+- Plan occasional activities for your child to do apart from your affected Family member.
+This allows them to have some time to themselves every now and then without the worry of how their Family member will react.

 - Establish and maintain a household routine that is consistent and predictable.
 This will create a sense of stability for everyone in the home, including yourself.

-A connection box can be a good way to revisit special times together when a parent is away from home.
-Your child can bring out their connection box whenever they miss their family member or want to feel more connected to them.
+A connection box can be a good way to revisit special times together when a parent is away from home or mentally/emotionally unavailable.
+Your child can bring out their connection box whenever they miss their Family member or want to feel more connected to them.

 - Step 3: Decorate the box together.